tannerbaum/gi-archive/README.md

 ## To Former GI Staff
 You will find in the `/sorted` folder a folder with your name on it that contains all the articles I have with your byline.
 These are the text only versions, heavily manipulated from the HTML files I had that were filled with tracking code, Wayback's inserted code, and other nonsense.

+_Becuase you guys were doing some funky stuff in there with newlines and tabs, some of the spacing may be weird in the files.
+I tried to cut back on most of that 😆_

 If there appears to be content missing in that txt file, then maybe my bulk operations on all the files didn't work for the contents of that article.
 If so – or if you just want to try to simulate what the article would have looked like – the full downloaded file can be found under this Github branch: https://github.com/tannerbaum/gi-archive/tree/sorted-full.
 They take forever to open which is why I wanted to cut these down to just the text content for you.
 If there is enough demand for it I can see if I can get a version of these pages that loads faster.
 Or maybe someone else can (see next section)

 Thank you for all of the work you did over the years.